dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 Next to hashcash, RPOW was one of the systems that was actually implemented.
-However, probably because of the effort required to run RPOW servers, as well as a lack of incentives to do so, Finney\'s reusable proof-of-work tokens never gained traction and the project was eventually discontinued.
+However, probably because of the effort required to run RPOW servers, as well as a lack of incentives to do so, Finney's reusable proof-of-work tokens never gained traction and the project was eventually discontinued.

-#### Satoshi\'s Breakthrough {#Satoshi's-Breakthrough}
+#### Satoshi's Breakthrough {#Satoshi's-Breakthrough}

-> "I hope it\'s obvious it was only the centrally controlled nature of
+> "I hope it's obvious it was only the centrally controlled nature of
 > those systems that doomed them."\
 > \-- Satoshi Nakamoto